AutoGluon Tabular - Foundational Models

 In this tutorial, we introduce support for cutting-edge foundational tabular models that leverage pre-training and in-context learning to achieve state-of-the-art performance on tabular datasets.
 These models represent a significant advancement in automated machine learning for structured data.

-In this tutorial, we’ll explore four foundational tabular models:
+In this tutorial, we’ll explore three foundational tabular models:

-1. Mitra - AutoGluon’s new state-of-the-art tabular foundation model
+1. Mitra - AutoGluon’s own tabular foundation model, with fully open weights

-2. TabICL - In-context learning for large tabular datasets
+2. TabICLv2 - In-context learning for large tabular datasets

 3. TabPFNv2 - Prior-fitted networks for accurate predictions on small data